Volunteer – Wake Forest & Wake Prep

 1. Complete this Youth Volunteer Registration form

 2. All youth volunteers MUST submit a name and contact email address for an adult recommendation.
-These recommendation cannot be provided by a parent, sibling, or peer.
+These recommendations cannot be provided by a parent, sibling, or peer.
 Failure to provide proper contact information and a recommendation will prevent youth volunteers from serving at the Runner’s Camp.

 4. Willingness to serve the kids and staff.